DEV3L/toy-bin/marketing-site/contents/docs/about.md

 ## **[Start Your Journey](contact.md)**

-Take the first step in creating something amazing with Artifact L!ft Off.
+Take the first step in creating something amazing with ToЧ Bin.
 Build responsive, visually stunning sites in minutes.

 [Visit Our Contact Page](contact.md) to get started today.

 <img src="../images/cta-liftoff.png" class="img-16-9"
     alt="A glowing artifact in the spotlight, ready for display">

-**Artifact L!ft Off**: Elevate your projects, effortlessly.
+**ToЧ Bin**: Elevate your projects, effortlessly.

 ---